Bounding Radon numbers via Betti numbers: Abstract

+More precisely, given a family $\F$ of subsets of $\R^d$, we will measure the homological complexity of $\F$ by the supremum of the first $\lceil d/2\rceil$ reduced Betti numbers of $\bigcap \G$ over all nonempty $\G \subseteq \F$.
+We show that if $\F$ has homological complexity at most $b$, the Radon number of $\F$ is bounded in terms of $b$ and $d$.
+In case that $\F$ lives on a surface and the number of connected components of $\bigcap \mathcal G$ is at most $b$ for any nonempty $\G \subseteq \F$, then the Radon number of $\F$ is bounded by a function depending only on $b$ and the surface itself.

-Using the recent result of the author and Kalai, we manage to prove the following optimal bound on fractional Helly number for families of open sets in a surface: Let $\mathcal F$ be a finite family of open sets in a surface $S$ such that for every $\mathcal G\subseteq \mathcal F$, $\bigcap \mathcal G$ is either empty, or path-connected.
-Then the fractional Helly number of $\mathcal F$ is at most three.
-This also settles a conjecture of Holmsen, Kim, and Lee about an existence of a $(p,q)$-theorem for open subsets of a surface.
+For surfaces, if we moreover assume the sets in $\F$ are open, we show that the fractional Helly number of $\mathcal F$ is linear in $b$.
+The improvement is based on a recent result of the author and Kalai.
+Specifically, for $b=1$ we get that the fractional Helly number is at most three, which is optimal.
+This case further leads to solving a conjecture of Holmsen, Kim, and Lee about an existence of a $(p,q)$-theorem for open subsets of a surface.